cicichenmicrosoft/azure-powershell/src/ComputeFleet/ComputeFleet.Autorest/docs/exports/Get-FleetVirtualMachineScaleSet.md

 ## PARAMETERS

 ### -Name
-The name of the Fleet
+The name of the ComputeFleet

 ```yaml
 Type: System.String